Get an insight into the committee members who manage the club.

 Gloria Eveleigh – Safeguarding & Welfare Manager

-Gloria joined the committee in her original role of Lancing Parish Council Representative in 2018, offering a vital link between the Parish Council and Lancing Football Club when she was Chair of the Parish Council.
+Gloria joined the committee in her original role of Lancing Parish Council Representative in 2018, offering a vital link between the Parish Council and Lancing Football Club.

 You’ll often find Gloria on the raffle or in the stand on matchdays.

-Jack Taylor – Social Media Manager / Safeguarding & Welfare Officer (LGBTQ+)
+Jack Taylor – Media Manager / Safeguarding & Welfare Officer

-Jack first got involved in football at an early age, watching Lancing at Culver Road as a toddler, later spending 4 years in his teens as volunteer Stadium Manager at Worthing United, and being a volunteer in the Heartbeat United Guinness World Record World’s Longest Football match, in memory of Matt Grimstone, Jacob Schilt & Matt Chaplain, before joining Lancing in 2018.
+Jack first got involved in football at an early age, watching Lancing at Culver Road as a toddler, later spending 4 years in his teens as volunteer Stadium Manager at Worthing United, and being a volunteer in the Heartbeat United Guinness World Record World’s Longest Football match, before joining Lancing in 2018.

 You’ll often find Jack in the club office, player’s tunnel or stand on matchdays, often providing social media updates.